markfinger/webpack-build/README.md

 build.workers.spawn(os.cpus().length);
 ```

-Fresh requests are parcelled out to workers in sequential order.
-Repeated requests (for example, to
+In most situations, requests are assigned to workers in sequential order.
+The one exception is if the request
-get the latest state of a watched bundle) will be mapped to the worker that first handled the request.
+is mapped to a watching compiler which has already been spawned, in that situation it will be sent to the
+worker which is running the compiler.

 Build server
 ------------

 A build server is available via a CLI interface, `node_modules/.bin/webpack-build`.
 Run the binary and connect
 via the network to request builds.
+The server configures itself to support HMR.

 The following optional arguments are accepted: